 What the World Health Organisation (WHO) thinks about acupuncture effectiveness is important.
 Why?
-Because many people trust it.
+Because many people trust WHO.

 The World Health Organisation divided what their experts found into four categories:

 Read more about the World Health Organisation’s position on this further down the page.

 WHO acknowledges that acupuncture effectiveness “has been established in controlled clinical studies” and works better than placebo most of the time but what’s interesting is they’ve found that…

 As you may know, morphine is one of modern medicine’s most powerful pain-killers.
 The problem with morphine is that it has many side-effects, for example confusion (to put if mildly), with poor appetite, nausea, constipation and so on.